mkrul/pet-registry/project.md

 ## Completed Tasks
 - Updated ReportsContainer to render Pagination as a fixed footer at the bottom of the page.
-- Updated BasicInfoFields component styling to match ReportEditMode.
+- Updated BasicInfoFields component styling to match EditReportForm.
 - Added missing MUI component styles to BasicInfoFields for complete style parity.
 - Extracted commonInputStyles to shared location to maintain style consistency.
 - Updated IdentificationFields to use shared commonInputStyles for consistent styling